zheeeng/sublime-configuration/README.md

-# Configuration on Sublime Text3 for OS X
+# Configuration on Sublime Text 3 for OS X

 ## Usage